Guide for setting up Multi-WAN (Load balancing, failover, etc) on pfSense

 - 9 Troubleshooting

-As with previous multi-wan guides, this setup enables pfSense to load balance or fail over traffic from your LAN to multiple internet connections (WANs).
-With load balancing, traffic from the LAN is shared out on a round robin basis across the available WANs.
-With failover, traffic will go out the highest priority WAN until it goes down, then the next is used. pfSense monitors each WAN connection, using either the gateway IP or an IP address you provide, and if the monitor fails it will remove that WAN from use.
+The setup described in this guide enables pfSense to load balance or fail over traffic from a LAN to multiple Internet connections (WANs).
+With load balancing, traffic from the LAN is shared out on a connection-based round robin basis across the available WANs.
+With failover, traffic will go out the highest priority WAN until it goes down, then the next is used. pfSense monitors each WAN connection, using either the gateway IP or an alternate monitor IP address, and if the monitor fails it will remove that WAN from use.

 In most setups, there are only three parts that need to be done

-Before starting, make sure you have all of your WAN-type interfaces enabled.
+Before starting, make sure all of the WAN-type interfaces are enabled.
 For static IP WANs, make sure they all have a gateway set.

-Make sure you can ping your gateway/monitor IP to confirm that each WAN is actually online and working before proceeding.
-You should be able to see this under Status > Gateways if you have gateways defined.
-If they're green, you should be OK.
+Make sure the gateway/monitor IP responds to ping to confirm that each WAN is actually online and working before proceeding.
+This is visible under Status > Gateways if gateways have been defined.
+If they're green, the connection to the gateway is OK.

-Ensure you have a gateway entry for each WAN interface (Check System > Routing, on the Gateways tab)
+Ensure a gateway entry exists for each WAN interface (Check System > Routing, on the Gateways tab)